meejah/crossbarwww/website/crossbario/docs/How-Subscriptions-Work.md

 With the Publish & Subscribe (PubSub) messaging pattern in WAMP, a WAMP client issues a subscription request to a router, in which it expresses interest in a topic.
 The router registers this.
 Whenever a publication to this topic comes in, an event is dispatched to all WAMP clients which are currently registered for the topic.

 For example, any WAMP client which has registered a subscription for the topic `com.myapp.topic1` receives an event whenever any other client publishes to the topic `com.myapp.topic1`.
 (The "any *other*" is because as a default, no event is dispatched to the publisher itself if it is subscribed to the topic.
-This behavior can be overriden.)
+This behavior can be overriden by setting `exclude_me=False` in `PublishOptions` when calling `publish()`).

 The 'subscription', as the term is used here, exists within the router.
 A subscription is created when a client sends a subscription request for a topic where there are currently no other subscribers.
 It is deleted when the last subscriber cancels its subscriptions, or its session is disconnected.